jmmut/bioengineer/docs/roadmap.md

 - [ ] touchpad scroll is too sensitive
 - [ ] tile transparency also makes floor transparent
 - [ ] dirt can be converted to rock. is this wrong?
+- [ ] macroquad forces all windows except 1 to be inactive and darker